 The Founding of PCMC

 On September 25, 2007, fifty one intrepid, visionary University employees from 34 different University units gathered together in Walter Library to talk about “a peer-based, action/practice oriented, collaborative network” that would ultimately evolve into Project and Change Management Collaborators (PCMC).
-Nine years removed from that formative process, the vision discussed that day continues to be moving and motivating as a PCMC guiding principle: “because knowledge is to be shared, not owned, the group will organize, consolidate, and create a common set of tools, protocols, terminology, resources, and strategies.”
+The vision discussed that day continues to be moving and motivating as a PCMC guiding principle: “because knowledge is to be shared, not owned, the group will organize, consolidate, and create a common set of tools, protocols, terminology, resources, and strategies.”

 PCMC’s early leaders laid a clear foundation based on independence and self reliance.
 Programming must be available to all across the University at no cost.
 PCMC would not directly report to any University unit.
 We would stand or fall on our merits by nimbly responding to topical issues.
 This meant growing to be collaborative and self-sustaining while fostering developmental opportunities for our community of practitioners.

-Today, PCMC has over 500 subscribers to the PCMC Google Group, and has involved University community members from nearly every unit in our programming.
-We’re not sure we’ll ever get the Office of the Regents to participate but we certainly would welcome them!
+Today, PCMC has nearly 500 subscribers to the PCMC Google Group, and has involved University community members from nearly every unit in our programming.
+All are welcome!

-This fiscal year, PCMC will host eight to ten programs that will help hundreds develop skills to continue making positive impacts in our daily lives at the University and beyond.
+This fiscal year, PCMC will host programs and discussions that will help staff develop skills to continue making positive impacts in our daily lives at the University and beyond.
 We are quietly and confidently making connections across the University while growing our personal toolboxes to help the University become more effective and efficient.

-But it is not all good news.
-While we have continued to provide outstanding programs and benefitted from the generosity of many units across the University, projections show our current funds will run out in less than a year.
-We need your help!
+We continue to provide timely programs and benefit from the generosity of many units across the University.
 If you or organization have benefited, are benefiting, or will benefit from PCMC continuing its foundational principles, please talk to us about how you can help fund our programs and activities.
-While we are frugal and our costs are minimal, our projected future costs are more than we have.
-As a result, anticipate short funding solicitations at the start of PCMC programs moving forward.
+We are frugal and our costs are minimal.
 Please see our information on ways to contribute your time or resources to PCMC.

 Thank you for your time and continued support!